KHEngineering/RoboRio/faq/fms.md

 Most web-browsers and applications should be able to utilize the mDNS address to access the roboRIO webserver as long as an mDNS provider is installed.

-For example: you should be able to navigate to http://roborio-2168.local from any browser, or application requiring a hostname (like putty, or filezilla).
+For example: you should be able to navigate to http://roborio-2168.local from any browser, or application requiring a hostname (like Putty, or Filezilla).

 Please note the following exceptions: